tangrams/tangram-docs/pages/Shaders-Overview.md

 #### `normal`

-In this `block` you can change the `normal` value of a surface pixel by pixel, because this is happening on the pixel or fragment shader.
+In this `block` you can change the `normal` value of a surface pixel by pixel.
 The `normal` variable is a `vec3(x, y, z)`.
-If you pay attention to what's happening on the example you will note two lights (blue and purple).
-One on each side of the screen.
-The surface normals of the buildings are been modify on the fly, to look in a different direction, that cause the changing on color.
+In the below example, two lights (blue and purple) are lighting the scene from different directions.
+The surface normals of the buildings are being modified on the fly to point in different directions, which changes the reflected color.

 ```yaml
 styles: